vladich11/React-native-navigation/README.md

 # React-native-navigation
-A simple mobile application using react native navigation.
+A simple mobile application using react native navigation with static data.

 How to run projecy:
 1. npm install